foobuzz/todo/doc/reference.md

 Print the path of the data directory.
 By default, the location is `~/.toduh`.
 However, it's possible to set a different dataset for a specific directory, by creating a folder named `.toduh` inside it and then calling todo from this directory.

+### `todo --install-autocompletion`

+Add an [auto-complete function](https://github.com/foobuzz/todo/blob/master/source/todo/bash_completion/toduh.sh) to your .zshrc or .bashrc file, whichever is found first.
+You must `source` your config file again if you want it to work on your current terminal.

 ## Configuration

 Configuration is done by editing a configuration file which sits at `~/.toduhrc`.